 Shortening the roll moment arm, by raising the roll center or lowering the center of mass, will reduce chassis roll.
 Taken to the extreme if the roll center and center of mass are in the same spot then the chassis will not roll when going around a corner.

 Again, think of the roll moment arm as a lever that centrifugal force uses to lean the car in a corner.
 The longer the lever the more roll.
 Raising the center of mass will lengthen the lever as will lowering the roll center.
-Lowering the car lowers the roll center more than the center of mass which lengthens the roll moment arm.
+Lowering the car lowers both the center of mass and the roll center, but the roll center moves more than the center of mass which lengthens the roll moment arm.
+This is why it becomes an issue with lowered cars.

 Bone Stock AP2 S2000 Rear